 HINT: If a participant returns to your training program after they have exited the program, you would enroll this participant as a new participant.

+ADDITIONAL TRAINING AFTER EXIT: Participants can be re-enrolled in the training program once they are considered a program exiter, and it is determined that the individual requires additional training in order to maintain their current position/job, or to advance to a new position or project; however they will be counted as a new participant.
+Provide any detailed notation of re-enrollment strategies in your narrative report.

 GAP IN SERVICE: A Gap in Service refers to reasons a participant may be enrolled in grant activities but delayed 90 days or more from participating.
 Reasons for inactivity 90 days or more would include one of the following scenarios:

 Delay before beginning of training (Acceptable reasons for the delay should be related to the grantee’s training program, not for personal reasons of the participant.)